ex-jedi/beginner-javascript-tutorials/README.md

   el.parentElement;
   ```

-- These will ignore nodes
+- These will ignore nodes.

   ```javascript
   el.firstElementChild;